 The challenges of teaching vocabulary hit hard in the secondary ELA classroom.
 Our visions of how it should go are often rocked by the realities we face.
 Disinterest.
 Apathy.
 The tendency to memorize words last minute because it’s easier than studying.
-I’m sure you can relate.

 I have a PowerPoint I use that lists each word along with the definition, part of speech, an example sentence, and a picture.
 When I introduce students to the word, I like to have a brainstorming session where we come up with antonyms and synonyms together.
 Then, we practice writing sentences that have context clues.
 Immediately, I have students share their sentences, and we discuss how the word should properly be used in context.
 It’s an atmosphere that is full of acceptance for error…and students are not afraid to volunteer their sentence.
 In fact, they expect to receive some constructive feedback either from myself or from fellow students.

 The key here is not to expect students to learn more than five new words a week for any one class.
 I had to start being realistic.
 When I first started teaching, I would hand students a list of twenty words.
 They would get homework assignments for those words.
 Then, two weeks later, they would be tested over them.
 It was just how vocabulary was taught in my department.
 I’m sure you will not be surprised to know that students cheated, copied, and failed the assignments and tests.
 The system didn’t work.